 - inability to walk

-If it is left untreated, cauda equina syndrome can lead to paralysis and other severe issues.
+Without treatment, cauda equina syndrome can lead to paralysis and other severe issues.
 The condition usually requires emergency surgery.

 Caused by the buildup of a protein called amyloid in the organs, amyloidosis can produce symptoms such as weight loss, water retention, and tiredness.

-Alongside medical treatments, doctors may suggest that people with AS do some physical activity.
+Alongside medical treatments, doctors may suggest people with AS do some physical activity.
 Having a workout plan that includes physical therapy, light stretching, and exercises, such as swimming or bicycle riding, may help promote flexibility and reduce symptoms.

 Using topical ice or heat packs may also help relieve symptoms.